Junction Conditions and local Spacetimes in General Relativity: Geometric Deformations, Thin Shells and distributional Metrics of Spacetime

+are met regardless of the choice of regularization of the delta distribution, where the conditions listed in $(64)$ result from the consistency condition $\bar{R}_{ab}=\bar{g}_{ac}\bar{R}_{\;b}^{c}$.
+Thus, using Colombeau's theory of generalized functions in combination with the geometric framework of local metric deformations, one finds that the field equations of the theory are linear in $f=f_{0}\cdot\delta$.

+From these results, it can be concluded that the generalized Kerr-Schild framework is well suited to address the problem of gluing spacetimes of low regularity.
+In particular, it is found that it is much more straightforward to glue together distributional metrics belonging to the generalized Kerr-Schild class than distributional metrics belonging to the generalized Gordon class.
+From this, however, it can be concluded that the choice of the type of local geometric deformation determines how well the problem of gluing spacetimes with low regularity can be treated in practice, which in turn is the reason why the methods discussed in section two are useful for gluing spacetimes with low regularity.

-Anyway, in order to deal with a specific physical example in this respect, consider now a class of Kerr-Schild geometries to which the methods discussed can be applied, namely the class of gravitational shock wave geometries in black hole and cosmological backgrounds.
-These geometries, which all were found by using Penrose's cut-and-paste alias scissors-and-paste procedure, characterize the fields of spherical shock waves caused by a massless particle moving at the speed of light along the corresponding event or cosmological horizons.
-The most famous representatives of this class are the geometries of Dray and \textquoteright t Hooft \cite{dray1985gravitational}, Sfetsos \cite{sfetsos1995gravitational} and Lousto and Sanchez \cite{lousto1989ultrarelativistic}, which characterize the gravitational fields of spherical shock waves in Schwarzschild, Reissner-Nordström and Kottler alias Schwarzschild-de Sitter backgrounds.
+In order to highlight this point, a few concrete geometric examples shall now be considered, whereas the main focus shall be placed directly on representatives of the generalized Kerr-Schild class.
+This makes sense not least because this class provides the best known examples of pairs of distributional spacetimes that can be glued together.
+The best known examples are gravitational shock wave geometries, whose importance for the thin shell formalism was recognized long ago \cite{taub1980space} (although the treatment of mathematically problematic expressions has not received the necessary attention at the time).
+The focus in this context shall be on gravitational shock wave geometries in black holes and cosmological backgrounds.
+These geometries, which all were found by using Penrose's cut-and-paste alias scissors-and-paste procedure, that is, a method for gluing spacetimes along lightlike hyperfaces, characterize the fields of spherical shock waves caused by a massless particle moving at the speed of light along the corresponding event or cosmological horizons.
+The most famous representatives of this class are the geometries of Dray and \cite{dray1985gravitational}, Sfetsos \cite{sfetsos1995gravitational} and Lousto and Sanchez \cite{lousto1989ultrarelativistic}, which characterize the gravitational fields of spherical shock waves in Schwarzschild, Reissner-Nordström and Kottler alias Schwarzschild-de Sitter backgrounds.

-Due to their similarity, all these approaches shall be discussed in a single effort in the following.
-The reason why this is possible is the following: Using the fact that the line element of any static spherically symmetric spacetime can be brought into the form